NARBERTH ONLINE

 The Narberth Dickens Festival is a free family event held each December on the streets of downtown Narberth.
 It draws thousands to this little borough every year, and it has become one of the most anticipated holiday festivals in the Philadelphia area.
 In this Dickens-themed event, the town of Narberth is transformed into 1840's London, as Ebenezer Scrooge, Tiny Tim, and all the characters from A Christmas Carol roam the streets for an afternoon.

-There is entertainment and activities for all ages, including horse-drawn carriage rides, holiday crafts, carolers, period vendors and food, dancers, musicians, ballet performances, puppet shows, magicians, puppeteers, a free Dickens-themed scavenger hunt for children, and much more.
+There is entertainment and activities for all ages, including holiday crafts, carolers, period vendors and food, dancers, musicians, ballet performances, puppet shows, puppeteers, a free Dickens-themed scavenger hunt for children, and much more.

 Put on your top hat and come join the fun!